This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 The perfectionist: the perfectionist expects 100% of results to be “the minimum acceptable level of performance”.
 If 100% is acceptable, 99% is a big “fail”, which leads him not to believe she succeeded.
 These people are the “never enough” results-oriented ones.

 The expert: The expert will not feel “good enough” if he doesn’t know all the pieces of information there is to know.
 Experts study, prepare, pass diplomas, and get certifications to the extreme before “feeling entitled” or ready for a job or a mission.

 The natural geniuses: these are the people that are slightly smarter than the norm and to whom everything appears easy.
 They experience impostor syndrome when they struggle to understand something and must make an effort.

-The soloist: The soloist feels she needs to do everything herself and feels like a failure for outsourcing or asking for help.
-An example would be someone creating a company and taking care of operations, marketing, accounting, finance, HR, customer relations, cleaning the office, feeding the employees, and organizing team buildings.
+The soloist: The soloist needs to do everything himself and feels like a failure for outsourcing or asking for help.
+An example would be someone creating a company and taking care of operations, marketing, accounting, finance, HR, customer relations, cleaning the office, feeding the cat, and organizing team buildings.

-The superman: the superman feels the need to succeed better than their peers in all areas of life and as a result, push themselves harder to reach their goals.
-Should someone be better than them, that’d be something they couldn’t handle very well.
+The superman: the superman feels the need to succeed better than his peers in all areas of life and as a result, push harder to reach his goals.
+No one should be better than him.

 Where Does the Impostor Syndrome Come From?